starnowski/posmulten/configuration-parent/configuration-yaml-interpreter/README.md

 |[set_current_tenant_identifier_as_default_value_for_tenant_column_in_all_tables](#set_current_tenant_identifier_as_default_value_for_tenant_column_in_all_tables) |  Boolean  |   No    |   Yes  |   Generate a statement that sets a default value for the tenant column in all tables. |

 ## Setting a list of invalid tenant identifier values
-The __valid_tenant_value_constraint__ object is used to configure constraint that will be added to all tenant column in all tables (TODO mention about skipping option).
+The __valid_tenant_value_constraint__ object is used to configure constraint that will be added to all tenant column in all tables.
 Constraint keeps tenant column value valid.

 | Property name |   Type    |   Required    |   Nullable    |   Description |